 9. Get a cat

 Wondering what cat is best?
-Over on Victor Pest you can find a breakdown of the top ten best cats to kill mice.
+Over on Kitten Toob you can find a breakdown of the top ten best cats to kill mice.

 Traps are easily available and cheap.
-In my experience it will put a dent in the mice population, but you’re not going to eliminate them in the garden.
+In my experience, they will put a dent in the mice population, but don’t eliminate them in the garden.

-Some people recommend wearing gloves when you set traps in order to reduce the smell, although human smell doesn’t seem to put mice off from stealing our food.
+Some people recommend wearing gloves when you set traps in order to reduce the smell, although the human smell doesn’t seem to put mice off from stealing our food!
 Perhaps more effective for garden mice?

-If you do use traps, I recommend covering it with a bucket or pan.
-Mice seem to be get under these with no problem, but it prevents killing other animals.
-There’s nothing worse than coming out in the morning to find the Robin that follows you round the garden lying lifeless in your trap…
+If you do use traps, I recommend covering them with a bucket or pan.
+Mice seem to be able to get under these with no problem, but it prevents killing other animals.
+There’s nothing worse than coming out in the morning to find the Robin that follows you around the garden lying lifeless in your trap…

 The problem is that it doesn’t just kill mice and rats.
 In fact, one friend told me how, after he put rat poison down, the barn owls from his area disappeared.
 His theory is that mice and rats ate the poison, and were in turn eaten by the owls, which were poisoned.